Sooy Place, New Jersey

 Sooy Place (pronounced so-ee) is an unincorporated community located within Tabernacle Township in Burlington County, in the U.S. state of New Jersey.
 The settlement is located in a rural part of the township centered on the intersection of Sooy Place Road and Powell Place Road.
 The area consists of a mix of forestland, single-family residences, and two horse farms.

-According to a historical marker at the intersection, the settlement was also home to Pine Tavern, a stopover for travelers heading to Speedwell Furnace near Chatsworth.
+According to a historical marker at the intersection, the settlement was also home to Pine Tavern, a stopover for travelers heading to Speedwell Furnace, which was located near Chatsworth.